Gran Hermano (Argentine TV series)

 Gran Hermano is the Argentine version of the international reality television franchise Big Brother produced by Endemol.
 The show is currently hosted by Santiago del Moro, taking over after Jorge Rial and previously Soledad Silveyra.
 The show first aired on 10 March 2001 on Telefe and aired seven regular and one Celebrity season until 16 April 2012.
 It was on hiatus for three years until 29 April 2015, when a revival of the series began airing on América TV for two seasons until 24 August 2016.
 After a six-year break, the show returned to Telefe for its tenth season that premiered on 17 October 2022.
+Gran Hermano was renewed for an eleventh season on 27 March 2023, and a twelfth season on 3 July 2024, and a thirteenth season on 22 June 2025.

 The show features contestants called "HouseGuests" who live together in a specially constructed house that is isolated from the outside world, and the housemates are continuously monitored during their stay in the house by live television cameras as well as personal audio microphones.
 Throughout the course of the competition, they are voted out (usually on a weekly basis) until only one remains and wins the cash prize.

 History

 The series was acquired by Telefe in early 2001.
 The Argentine version of the series officially premiered on 10 March 2001, when the original twelve housemates entered the house.
 Until its fourth season, the show was hosted by actress Soledad Silveyra, when she was later replaced by Jorge Rial.
-Rial left the show during season seven, when Mariano Peluffo took over for the reminder of the season.
+Rial left the show during season seven, when Mariano Peluffo took over for the remainder of the season.
 Rial later returned as host for the eighth season when the series moved to América TV.
 After the return to Telefe for its tenth season, Santiago del Moro was confirmed as the new host.
-Currently, 10 seasons of the show have aired, along with one Celebrity season.
-Season 10 premiered on 17 October 2022.
-The show has aired a total of over 250 episodes since it premiered, and there have been a total of 200 HouseGuests competing in the series.
+Currently, 11 seasons of the show have aired, along with one Celebrity season, with a renewal for a twelfth season.
+The show has aired a total of over 300 episodes since it premiered, and there have been a total of 200 HouseGuests competing in the series.
 Upon entering the house, the HouseGuests must abide by the house rules; HouseGuests can anytime leave the house without permission or be forcibly removed from the game if they broke any rules, such as exhibiting violent and disruptive behavior.
 In both cases, these HouseGuests are not allowed to return to the house.